Lubna Jaffery: 2025

 In January, she spoke out against the Progress Party's proposal to privatise the NRK and cutting 300 million NOK economic support to other media outlets.
 She claimed that their policy would weaken the democratic readiness, investigative journalism against politicians and other power structures.

 Jaffery accused the Christian Democrats in early May, of catering to certain voter groups by passing a recent policy at their party convention that would seek to exclude the Rainbow flag from being flown on public school flag poles.
 She argued that the flag symbolises acceptance of different sexualities, the LGBT community and that it sends a positive sign to queer children and youths that they are welcomed.
 She further accused them of sacrificing safety and acceptance of children.

 In October, she expressed concerns about young people not daring to express themselves due to political correctness and being judged for having differing opinions.
 She also highlighted the importance of a tolerant society with room for differing opinions and with room for disagreements.
 Furthermore, she emphasised the importance of freedom of expression and that young people should be practically equipped to participate in discussions.

+2026

+In February 2026, Jaffery announced that the government would be moving forward with their proposal to relinquish a 1735 law that prohibits movies to be screened in cinemas between 06:00am and 01:00pm on Sundays.
+The original intention with the law was to ensure citizens attended church on Sundays.
+The government had announced their intention to relinquish the law in 2024, but has taken two years before the proposal has now been sent to parliament for a hearing.

+After a mixed-race couple faced discriminating comments on social media related to Constitution Day celebrations, Jaffery condemned the discrimination they faced, calling it "completely unacceptable".
+She further emphasised how the government has strengthen the means of how the police can combat discrimination and presented action plans combating the issue alongside racism.